Management and Security powered by Landesk

 As long as the executable meets these two criteria, any executable can be used for installing the package.
 You can include additional files for executable packages.

 These are packages built with the legacy Ivanti Enhanced Package Builder (installed separately).
-Although the Enhanced Package Builder is no longer shipped with Management Suite, Ivanti continues to support the distribution of files created with it.
+Although the Enhanced Package Builder is no longer shipped with Endpoint Manager, Ivanti continues to support the distribution of files created with it.
 They are executable files that have properties that uniquely identify them as software distribution (SWD) packages.

 Ivanti Application Virtualization uses Thinstall technology to virtualize an application, storing it in a single self-contained executable file with the application and the DLL/device driver dependencies.
 When run, virtualized applications run in an isolated environment without making changes to the Windows installation they are run on.